European shares drop sharply; traders cite China regulation concerns

 * Options expiry and Bloomberg outage add to volatility

-* SKF slumps after it forecasts flat demand (Updates with closing prices, quote)
+* SKF slumps after it forecasts flat demand (Adds quote, updates prices)

 By Alistair Smout and Francesco Canepa